Kieran Govers: National team

 Govers first made the national team in 2010.
 He made his full international appearance in the Hobart-based three-Test series against South Korea.
 He won a gold medal at the 2010 World Cup, playing in every single game of the campaign.
 He was left off the roster for the 2010 Commonwealth Games, because Australia has a rotational policy for team inclusion.
 He was a member of the 2010 Australian gold winning side that competed at the Champions Trophy and competed in the first three games of the Champions Trophy.
 He did not play final game despite making an effort to get selected for it by the national team coach.
-His laryngitis was one of the reasons that he was did not play in the game so he watched the game from the sidelines.
+His laryngitis was one of the reasons that he did not play in the game so he watched the game from the sidelines.

 In 2011, he represented Australia in almost every tournament the country participated in.
 He was not a member of the 2011 Champions Cup squad because he had a groin injury.
 He did not compete at the Azlan Shah Cup in Malaysia in May 2011 because he was injured.
 In December 2011, he was named as one of twenty-eight players to be on the 2012 Summer Olympics Australian men's national training squad.
-This squad will be narrowed in June 2012.
+This squad was narrowed in June 2012.
 He trained with the team from 18 January to mid-March in Perth, Western Australia.
 In February during the training camp, he played in a four nations test series with the teams being the Kookaburras, Australia A Squad, the Netherlands and Argentina.
 In a game for the Kookaburras against Argentina, his team won 4-0 and he scored a goal.

 He was part of the Australian team that won the 2014 Commonwealth Games.